 - Should I share this with my clients or coworkers?

 - Will this impact my career in some way?

 - Will my coworkers, manager, and clients think that I am unstable or judge me as being “weak?

 Making the decision to seek treatment and taking a break from your career

 The effects of eating disorders can be debilitating, and often, a person will suffer in silence due to a variety of reasons, including shame, guilt, and fear.
 For the person who has an established career or business, treatment may be avoided or postponed due to fear of falling behind, losing business, work, and money.
-The decision to put your career on hold in order to receive treatment for your eating disorder can be challenging and the above concerns are definitely legitimate.
+For a middle-aged career woman, the decision to put your career on hold in order to receive treatment for your eating disorder can be challenging and the above concerns are definitely legitimate.
 For instance, there are important factors to consider when contemplating taking a leave of absence from work to seek eating disorder treatment, such as the financial impact, as well as potential career ramifications.
 As an individual’s health slowly begins to fade or eating disorder symptoms become more severe, functioning properly on the job may become more difficult.
 Everything from concentrating, making important decisions, relating to co-workers, traveling and more can become increasingly difficult while struggling with an eating disorder.
 You can determine how much you feel comfortable disclosing to your colleagues surrounding your decision.
 Additionally, it is possible that some may judge you for your decision to seek treatment-however its important to not blame yourself if these judgments do occur.
 Further, the decision to seek treatment is not a sign of weakness-rather seeking help when you are struggling is truly a sign of strength.